gdsfactory/gdsfactory/README.md

 ### 2. Installation for developers

+As a developer, if you are on windows you need to download [Git](https://git-scm.com/download/win) or [GitHub Desktop](https://desktop.github.com/).

-For developers you need to fork the GitHub repository, git clone it (download it), git add, git commit, git push your improvement.
+Then you need to fork the [GitHub repository](https://github.com/gdsfactory/gdsfactory), git clone it (download it), git add, git commit, git push your improvement.
 Then pull request your changes to the main branch from the GitHub website.
 For that you can install gdsfactory locally on your computer in `-e` edit mode.

 ```
 git clone https://github.com/gdsfactory/gdsfactory.git
 cd gdsfactory
 mamba install gdstk -y
-pip install -e . pre-commit
-pip install -e .[full] # Install most plugins
+pip install -e .[full] pre-commit
 pre-commit install
-gf install klayout-genericpdk
 ```

 ### Update gdsfactory